Coffee is one of the most popular drinks on the planet.

 - It's a great alternative to your favorite espresso in the morning.
 It's delicious when brewed into a latte, cortado, or macchiato, or try it as iced espresso!

-- To make espresso stronger without adding too much caffeine (if you’re sensitive).
-I find this method is best when I’m brewing at home because I can choose my favorite espresso brewer.
+- To make espresso stronger without adding too much caffeine.
+I find this method is best when I'm brewing at home because I can choose my favorite espresso brewer.
 (More on this below)

 - Make cold brew coffee using your French press or AeroPress and enjoy a refreshing but robust iced drink.

-To make some great espresso coffee at home, it’s best to use an espresso machine.
-The espresso machine will brew cafe-like espresso without that much trouble.
+To make some great espresso coffee at home, it's best to use an espresso machine.
+The espresso machine will brew cafe-like espresso with minimal effort.

 However, these machines can get quite expensive and are not for everyone.
 Some cheaper and beginner-friendly alternatives are the Moka pot and AeroPress.

-Both coffee brewers make excellent espresso-like coffee that will taste great when you’re using those extra dark-roasted coffee beans!
+Both coffee brewers produce excellent espresso-like coffee that will taste great when paired with those extra dark roasted coffee beans.

 If you want to learn more about these coffee brewers, like how to brew with them, you can check out this complete beginner's guide to brewing coffee.